dreamyguy/gitlogg/README.md

 ![Success!](https://raw.githubusercontent.com/dreamyguy/gitlogg/master/docs/success.png "Success messages as on release v0.1.3")
 > **Success!** `JSON` parsed, based on **9** different repositories with a total of **25,537** commits.

-Note that I've included two huge repos (react & react-native, that have 7,813 & 10,065 commits respectively at the time of this writting) for the sake of demonstration.
+Note that I've included two huge repos _(*react* & *react-native*, that have 7,813 & 10,065 commits respectively at the time of this writting)_ for the sake of demonstration.
 The resulting parsed `JSON` file has 715,040 lines.
 All that done in less than 25 seconds.

-*I have successfully compiled **`470`** repositories at once* (all repos under the organization I work for).
+_I have successfully compiled **`470`** repositories at once_ (all repos under the organization I work for).
 Then I got these specs:

 * `gitlogg.tmp` generated in `154s` (`~2.57mins`)
 * `JSON` output parsed in `2792ms`